How To Celebrate Women's History Month: A Focus On Diversity

 Women in sports may have inspired countless young girls to pursue their dreams and not give up on showcasing their skills in a male-dominated field.
 By recognizing the contributions of past and present women, you can honor their legacy and continue to strive toward gender equality in all areas of life.

 If you're a woman, living with gender inequality or gender-related violence can be challenging.
-In these cases, reaching out to a therapist that understands your experiences may be beneficial.
+In these cases, reaching out to a therapist who understands your experiences may be beneficial.
 However, it can be challenging to sift through options in person, and many people have busy schedules that don't accommodate therapy.
 In these cases, online counseling through a platform like BetterHelp might be beneficial.

 Therapy can provide a safe and supportive space for individuals to process and reflect on their experiences and emotions related to the achievements and challenges of women.
 In addition, with an online platform, individuals can choose to be matched with a woman, with extra options for finding a therapist from LGBTQ+ or BIPOC communities.
 For those looking for intersectionality in care, these options may be comforting.